PowerPCFan/pc-flipper-windows-script/README.md

+# This README has not yet been updated for the Python refactor
 # PC Flipper Windows Script
 I made this script to make it easier for PC flippers to prepare Windows on builds being prepared for sale.
 Even if you're not a PC flipper you can still use it for your own computer to install drivers, install apps, and more!